Skip to main content

 2. Press the brake pedal — brake lights on trailer

-4. Hazard lights — both sides flash
+4. Hazards — both sides flash

-5. If 7-pin: check 12V power output with a multimeter
+5. If 7-pin: test 12V output with a multimeter

 Tongue Weight: Getting It Right